 There are a lot of incorrect statistics about deadly dog attacks pinned on dogs which have been tagged as pit bulls.
 These inaccurate data are spread by the internet, the media, and by city councils in most countries like the USA.

-The misleading statistics circulating about Pitties are usually gotten from unscientific and unproven organisations or special interest groups who support discriminatory breed-specific legislation.
+The misleading statistics circulating about Pitties are usually gotten from unscientific and unproven organizations or special interest groups who support discriminatory breed-specific legislation.
 Alarmist blogs and websites also spread isolated incidents, informal accounts, and myths and stereotypes that have been deflated.

-So, to exonerate Pit Bulls, these are some misleading Pit Bull statistics that have been falsified about fatal dog attacks ascribed to pit-bull type dogs.
+So, to exonerate Pit Bulls, these are some misleading Pit Bull statistics that have been falsified about fatal dog attacks ascribed to pit-bull-type dogs.

-22. Pit bulls are ruthless killers with a jaw that locks and brutal bite force of 1600 psi – This is false, as 86.8% of Pitties passed their temperament test.
+22. Pit bulls are ruthless killers with a jaw that locks and a brutal bite force of 1600 psi – This is false, as 86.8% of Pitties passed their temperament test.
 They ranked four out of 122 breeds tested, doing better than golden retrievers, beagles, and collies.
 (Business2Community)

 23. 60% of pit bull-type dogs are misidentified – This often leads to inaccurate information being spread by the media and inaccurate dog bite statistics.
 (PitBullInfo)